 * The data locations are examples of typical locations.
 Your locations may defer depending on how SQL and FileHold were originally install and configured.

-IMPORTANT: We recommend excluding backing up files with the extension CH as these are normally temporary files that exist during the upload of documents to FileHold.
+We recommend excluding backing up files in repository locations with the extension CH as these are normally temporary files that exist during the upload of documents to FileHold.
 It is possible that backup software could interfere with writing these files and the user will get an error.
 This problem increases in likelihood when files are large enough to require being transferred in multiple "chunks".

 Backing up the FileHold Server Example